htt210/GeneralizationAndStabilityInGANs/README.md

   --ncritic NCRITIC     critic iters / generator iter
 ```

-The code for ImageNet experiment is available at: https://github.com/LMescheder/GAN_stability.
+For ImageNet experiment, we used the code by Mescheder et al. https://github.com/LMescheder/GAN_stability.